How to Get the First Fee-Free Index Funds – Info Computing

 The Fidelity Zero Total Market Index Fund and the Fidelity Zero International Index Fund come with a 0.00 percent fee regardless of how much is invested in either fund, and will be available Friday.
 That gives investors exposure to U.S. and international markets at no cost.

 Fund companies and discount brokerages have been engaged in “an ‘endless’ fee war,” according to CNBC, which is good news for the average investor.
-Vanguard announced in July it will no longer charge trading fees for ETFs, starting this month.
+Vanguard announced in July it will no longer charge trading for ETFs, starting this month.
 But Fidelity’s latest move could give it an edge.

 As investors become more aware of the fees they’re paying (and less likely to invest in expensive products), CNBC notes: